jeffsp/SPOC/README.md

 The proposed extension is SPOC, or Simple POint Cloud.

-* Points are stored as vectors
+* Points are stored as a vector of point records
 * The order of the point records is preserved
 * Point locations are stored as 64-bit double precision numbers, so about 16 decimal digits of precision is preserved, assuming an IEEE